osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/discovery/data-source-discovery-sparkplug-b.md

 - A query cannot start with a leading slash (`/`) or `$`.
 - Topics are case sensitive.

-**Note:** The data source might contain tens of thousands of metrics.
+**Note:** The data source might contain large amounts of metrics.
 Use the `#` judiciously and narrow down the query string to something specific or break down the query into different discoveries.

 #### Wildcards